brmmaina-ux/vehicle-rental-management-system/README.md

 Vehicle Rental Management System

 This project documents a custom database system I built for a vehicle hire company to streamline their weekly rental tracking, contract monitoring, service reminders, and compliance management.
 The original workflow relied on multiple Excel sheets, manual checks, and time-consuming follow-ups.
-I redesigned the entire process using a relational MS Access database supported by Python automation for WhatsApp reminders.
+I redesigned the entire process using a relational MS Access database.

 1. Project Overview